Roesh/Pic-Orbit/README.md

 # Pic-Orbit
-The "Pic Orbit" game.
+The "Pic Orbit" app.
 Allows you to view your favorite images spinning in a fantastic, interactive arena

 I created this a year ago without using github; this is the initial commit.